 - Established clear channels of communication and contact with tenants

-- Found your maintenance team or signed up for maintenance coordination
+- Found your maintenance team or signed up for premium maintenance

 It’s important to ensure that maintenance requests are handled in a timely manner.